A.5. Network Ports

 $ voltdb start --dir=~/mydb --metrics=9090

-During database replication, producer databases (that is, the master database in passive DR and all clusters in XDCR) use a dedicated port to share data to their consumers.
+During database replication, producer databases use a dedicated port to share data to their consumers.
 By default, the replication port is port 5555.
 You can use a different port by specifying a different port number on the voltdb command line using the --replication flag.
 For example, the following command changes the replication port:

 $ voltdb start --dir=~/mydb --replication=6666

 Note that if you set the replication port on the producer to something other than the default, you must notify the consumers of this change.
-The replica or other XDCR clusters must specify the port along with the network address or hostname in the src attribute of the <connection> element when configuring the DR relationship.
+The replica or other XDCR clusters must specify the port along with the network address or hostname in the deployment.dr.connection.source property when configuring the DR relationship.
 For example, if the server nyc2 has changed its replication port to 3333, another cluster in the XDCR relationship might have the following configuration:

 Finally, in some cloud environments, such as Kubernetes, remote clusters may not be able to access the producer cluster by its internal network interface.
 Consumers can specify the location of the producer in the DR configuration using a remapped IP address.
 But once they initialize contact with the producer, the producer sends a list of IP addresses to use for ongoing replication.
 By default, these are the internal addresses the producer cluster knows about.